4hscream14204/SuperSCREAMLib/readme.md

 Without further ado, let's a go with the installation!

 1. Add `maven { url = "https://jitpack.io" }` to your build.dependencies.gradle under the repositories section.
 2. Add `implementation "com.github.4hscream14204:SuperSCREAMLib:<LATEST-VERSION>"` into your dependencies.
+The version format is "vX.Y.Z" and the current latest release is 3.0.0.
 3. Do a Gradle Sync and you're done!
 Enjoy Super SCREAM Lib!

 ## Welcome to Super SCREAM Lib!